Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Methodology

 {\bf E1: Office Environment.} This is a real-world Matter network deployed in a real-world office environment, as represented in Fig.~\ref{fig:e1}.

-It includes fourteen (14) Matter-enabled devices of 12 distinct types, including sensors for doors, windows, and motion, as well as plug, lighting, and lock appliances.
+It includes fourteen (14) Matter-enabled devices of twelve (12) distinct types, including sensors for doors, windows, and motion, as well as plug, lighting, and lock appliances.
 It also features Matter controllers from various manufacturers.
-We used two different methods and devices for capturing network traffic, depending on the target protocol.
+We used two different devices for capturing network traffic, depending on the target protocol.
 For Matter over Thread, the deployment uses a Nordic nRF52840 DK connected via USB to a laptop running Wireshark with a Nordic NRF extension.
 For Matter over Wi-Fi, we capture network traffic using \texttt{tcpdump} on an OpenWrt router.
-We use this network to collect data on the regular behavior of different physical devices communicating via Matter in an office environment.
+We use these passive devices to collect data on the regular behavior of different physical devices communicating via Matter in an office environment.

 {\bf E2: Home Environment.} This environment is a small-scale twin of E1 deployed in an home environment.
 It includes a smart plug, a smart light bulb, a lock app, a lighting app, and a Home Assistant installation.
 The applications (i.e., lock app and lighting app) are created from the Matter reference implementation~\cite{Project-Chip}.
-All devices are in the same fabric and communicate with the Home Assistant controller (via Matter).
+All devices are in the same fabric and communicate with the Home Assistant controller via Matter.

-{\bf E3: Synthetic Data.} To analyze Matter data in a controlled environment, we also generated a synthetic dataset by collecting data from a simulated Matter environment used to simulate a Matter fabric.
+{\bf E3: Simulated Environment.} To analyze Matter data in a controlled environment, we also generated a synthetic dataset by collecting data from a simulated Matter environment used to simulate a Matter fabric.
 This environment enables troubleshooting, additional investigation of packet structure, and performing attacks without compromising non-simulated devices.
 We set up three virtual machines running the Ubuntu Server 22.04.5 LTS operating system.
 On the virtual machines, we downloaded and compiled Matter 1.4 of the \acrshort{chip} GitHub repository by \acrshort{csa} \cite{Project-Chip}, i.e., the reference implementation of Matter for a number of devices, including a controller.
 We reproduced the typical Matter transactions \textit{Invoke, Write, Read}, and \textit{Report} (see Sect.~\ref{sec:background}), and collected data with the desired interaction time and packet loss patterns, allowing us to investigate the impact of such factors on the answer(s) to our Research Question(s).

-{\bf Datasets.} Overall, the data collection campaign resulted in the generation of several datasets, whose main features are summarized in Table~\ref{tab:datasets}.